Bakalala/UofTinder/README.md

 Our idea is to create a dating app specifically catered to university students.
 The idea is to experiment with different methods and see what works best

 ## Things to Implement

+Focus on simplicity

-1. Database
+1. In-app messaging
-2. Front end
+2. Swiping
-3. Backend
+3. Filters
+4. Login
+5. Authentication ?
+6. First date ideas
+7. Suggesting matches
+8. Push notifications

 ## Contributors